Abdication of Bảo Đại: According to Vietnam: Blood and Fire

-Particularly, for the past 20 years of the jade throne (Ngai vàng Bệ-ngọc), I had to bitterly swallow the reality of dependence many times.
-From now on, I am happy to be a people of an independent country, and decide not to let anyone take advantage of my name or that of the imperial family and play the nation as a puppet.
+Particularly, for the past 20 years of the throne, I had to bitterly swallow the reality of dependence many times.
+From now on, I am happy to be a citizen of an independent country, and decide not to let anyone take advantage of my name or that of the imperial family and play the nation as a puppet.

 Ten thousand years of Vietnamese independence!

 Ten thousand years to the Democratic Republic (of Vietnam)!